KelvinMutuku/alx-higher_level_programming/README.md

 # alx-higher_level_programming - Python & SQL programming.

-This repository contains projects developed in python & SQL for the alx-higher_level_programming
+This repository contains projects developed in Python & SQL for the alx-higher_level_programming
 In these projects, I worked with Bash and practiced writing Bash scripts to automate tasks.
 I learned about the OSI model and